 Parvez utilizes the finest French imported museum archival canvas and photo rag paper that are acid-free, lignin-free and is non-OBA based.
 The materials are certified by FATG (Fine Arts Trade Guild) and rated to 150 years archival prior to varnish.
 In combination, he uses a customized archival pigment ink with multiple layer of varnishing techniques that is invisible to the human eye.
 All of which is done by hand by Parvez.

-The most important reason for using pigment inks are archival print life and color stability.
+The most important reasons for using pigment inks are archival print life and color stability.
 Pigment inks are made of microscopic solid particles that are suspended in a liquid.
 These encapsulated particles actually bond to the surface of a paper or substrate.
 Pigment inks are much more stable than other ink types and can last more than 200 years on some paper types under ideal (museum-quality lighting and framing) conditions, according to testing done by Wilhelm Imaging Research.
 Case example is atmospheric pollutants, as Wilhelm terms gases like ozone, can quickly break down dye inks, whereas pigment inks is superior in resistant to these pollutants.